 Here’s 5 reasons why I wrote it.

-- A holistic approach in these matters is equally rare.
-Often, authors focus on one side of the spectrum and write about technology (i.e. games, smartphones) or our interactions with it (the addictive nature, our children, utopianism, AI) I wanted to blend that all into one publication because I strongly feel some emancipation and renewed insight comes from seeing the holistic, all-encompassing interactions we as a species have these days.
+2. A holistic approach in these matters is equally rare.
+Often, authors focus on one side of the spectrum and write about technology (i.e. games, smartphones) or our interactions with it (the addictive nature, our children, utopianism, AI) I wanted to blend that all into one publication because I strongly feel some emancipation and renewed insight comes from seeing the holistic, all-encompassing interactions we have.

 5. I like to think I exist to make things and to learn things.
 And writing this, I have learnt a lot.
-If I can further some of what I learnt on other people I’d be very happy indeed.
+If I can further some of what I learnt to other curious people I’d be very happy indeed.
 The evolution of digital technology gives us so much about humanity to reflect upon.
-There’s emancipation in knowing more about it.
+Some things are fantastic.
+Some things are horrid.
+There’s emancipation in knowing more about both.

 Lastly, there’s enormous value in preserving and praising liberal humanism, wards and all.
 That’s what this book is about.